 Weight systems make the descent a lot easier while still allowing for you to ascend quickly and easily if needed.
 You have a couple of different options when it comes to your weights used for diving, and we’ve outlined each along with their benefits and setbacks below.

-The oldest weight system known to scuba, and what some divers consider the “tried and true” weight system, weighted belts are as simple as it gets.
+As the oldest weight system known to scuba, and what some divers consider the “tried and true” weight system, weighted belts are as simple as it gets.

 Typically, a weighted belt is just a nylon belt that has lead weights on it.
-It fastens around your waist just like any other belt and is incredibly easy to find as well as very affordable piece of dive gear.
+It fastens around your waist just like any other belt and is incredibly easy to find as well as a very affordable piece of dive gear.

 There are fancier versions available that are fabric and have pockets.
 These are supposed to provide extra comfort for on the dive, but either type is just fine.

 Weighted belts are great for when you won’t be using much weight.
-If you’re diving in warm water or in a shorty wetsuit or body suit, weighted belts should be all that you need, but when extra weight is needed, you might need something more.
+If you’re diving in warm water or in a shorty wetsuit or bodysuit, weighted belts should be all that you need, but when extra weight is needed, you might need something more.

 BCD Integrated Weights